huangwx8/EnglishNotes/GRE/Issue/Pool.md

-1. 1.As people rely more and more on technology to solve problems, the ability of humans to think for themselves will surely deteriorate. depends on the specific roles software engineers people who do not have the opportunities to think creatively and critically
+1. As people rely more and more on technology to solve problems, the ability of humans to think for themselves will surely deteriorate. depends on the specific roles software engineers people who do not have the opportunities to think creatively and critically